akruszewski/gibl/manuscript/chapter2.md

 The point of this chapter was to get a basic understanding of the Racket programming language.
 Here's what we learned in this chapter, briefly:

-1. Lisp is a family of programming languages, and Racket belongs to the Lisp family
+1. Lisp is a family of programming languages and Racket belongs to the Lisp family
-1. Lisps have no syntax compared to standard programming languages, and syntax is defined differently in Lisp, through S-expressions
+1. Lisps have no syntax compared to standard programming languages and syntax is defined differently in Lisp, through S-expressions
 1. Lisp evaluation is very similar to substitution in mathematics
 1. There are several primitive types: symbols, booleans, characters, strings, lists
 1. Lists are a special kind of pairs